FranciscoHu17/BipedalWalker/README.md

 We evaluated the performances of our algorithms with a comprehensive academic report.
 This could be found at https://github.com/FranciscoHu17/BipedalWalker/blob/main/BipedalWalkerReport.pdf

 ## Dependencies
-Python version 3.5 to 3.8
+Requires Python version 3.5 to 3.8

 ### If on Windows:
 - Install Anaconda at https://www.anaconda.com/products/individual